drogue-iot/drogue-device/README.md

 pub struct Increment;

 /// An Actor implements the Actor trait.
-The impl_actor attribute deals with some of the boilerplate needed until
+The actor attribute deals with some of the boilerplate needed until
 /// Rust has async traits.
-#[impl_actor]
+#[actor]
 impl Actor for Counter {
     /// The Message associated type is the message types that the Actor can receive. type Message<'a> = Increment;